Uppsala Central Station

-Uppsala Central Station is a railway station in Uppsala, Sweden.
+Uppsala Central Station (Uppsala centralstation) or Uppsala C is a railway station in Uppsala, Sweden.
 It lies on the East Coast Line, which runs south to Stockholm and north to Gävle and Sundsvall.
 It is also the southeastern terminus for the Dala Line which runs northwest ending in Mora.
 There are frequent commuter services to Stockholm.
 Long-distance trains, such as the SJ 3000, connect Uppsala to the northern parts of the country.
 Many trains, including the Stockholm commuter rail (Pendeltåg), also leave the main line to connect Uppsala with Stockholm-Arlanda Airport.
 Next to the station is a hub for the regional coach services operated by Upplands Lokaltrafik.
 Many local bus routes run through or near the station grounds as well, and there is a large area set aside for bicycle parking.

-Located just beside Uppsala Central Station is Uppsala Östra Station (Uppsala East), the western terminus of the Upsala-Lenna Jernväg heritage railway, which was relocated closer to Uppsala C in 2012.
+Located just beside Uppsala Central Station is Uppsala östra railway station (Uppsala east), the western terminus of the Upsala-Lenna Jernväg heritage railway, which was relocated closer to Uppsala C in 2012.

+Uppsala Central Station will serve as the terminus of both lines of the Uppsala Tramway, which is planned to open in 2029.